jshahki/fmriprep/README.md

 # fmriprep
 This is a pipeline that combines fMRIPrep with SPM25 smoothing for use by the UBC Brain Dynamics Lab.
+The output of this pipeline can be run through downstream statistical analyses, such as fMRI-CPCA.

 fMRIPrep: https://fmriprep.org/en/stable/.